Learning Barriers, Health Literacy, and Patient Education

 - Radiation skin care.

-- When to go to the emergency department.
+- When to go to the emergency department and the after-hours pathway.

 Documentation and referrals

-Documentation should record what was taught, who was present, the method used, interpreter use, written materials, teach-back result, barriers, and follow-up plan.
-Vague documentation such as "education given" does not show whether the patient understood the fever threshold or oral therapy schedule.
+Document what was taught, who was present, the method used, interpreter use, written materials given, the teach-back result, barriers, and the follow-up plan.
+Vague charting such as "education given" does not show whether the patient understood the fever threshold or the oral-therapy schedule.

 Exam judgment points